arthurbcp/kuma-site/src/content/docs/run-handlers/cmd.md

 ---
 title: Cmd Handler
-description: Overview of Cmd Handler (Kuma Framework)
+description: Overview of Cmd Handler (Mr. Smith Framework)
 ---

 Executes commands in the terminal during the run.